ptolar/single-molecule-FRET-trace-analysis/README.md

 # single-molecule-FRET-trace-analysis
 Matlab scripts to analyze single molecule FRET image streams

+Setup:
+Requires Matlab with Image Processing Toolbox
-Requires an optional set up of Mij for communication of Matlab with ImageJ to display images, e.g. using Fiji.
+Requires an optional set up of Mij (http://bigwww.epfl.ch/sage/soft/mij/) for communication of Matlab with ImageJ to display images, this can be achieved e.g. using Fiji.
-Images should be multi-frame tiff files coming from an image splitter.
+Images should be multi-frame tiff files coming from an image splitter (e.g. with the left half of the chip the donor and the left half the acceptor wavelenght)
 Images should be named with a base name followed by a number e.g. imagestream1.tif, imagestream2.tif etc

+Usage:
 1. Set up image splitting and alignment
-Use an image containing multispectral beads to set up alignment between donor and acceptor channels coming from an image splitter run find_alignment.m click on corresponding beads then close the window.
-Keep the tform variable in the workspase
+Use an image containing multispectral beads to set up alignment between donor and acceptor channels coming from an image splitter. run find_alignment.m click on corresponding beads then close the window.
+Keep the tform variable in the workspase.

 2. Calculate background
 Edit set up information in generateSMbackgroundStreamsSplitView.m